 A professional journalist, Margot has written for a number of publications in India and abroad, including Rolling Stone, Time Out, Outlook Traveller, the Times of India, and The Oregonian.
 She is also the author of the Moon Guide to Living Abroad in India, a comprehensive guidebook for ex-pats planning to move to India.

 Denis Burke became an Amsterdam resident after several visits.
 He has lived in the city for three years; first as a student, later as a writer and now in communications in the non-government sector.
 Originally from Dublin, Ireland, Denis has traveled all over North America, Europe, and Asia.
 He has written for several travel guides with pieces about far away places and the differing social and lifestyle issues in different parts of the world.
 Following the completion of his masters degree in Amsterdam he began writing about international affairs.
 Why does Denis love Amsterdam?
 The work-hard, play-hard mentality, the rich cultural life, and the opportunity to cycle home every day along breath-taking canals.

 Born in Canada, Laura lived in Toronto, Ottawa, and Vancouver before realizing that Canada (large as it is) was a mere speck in a much larger landscape.
-She has since travelled through forty countries, calling Puerto Vallarta, Mexico City, Paris, Delhi and Chennai home before finally settling in Bangalore, her husband's hometown, in 2009.
+She has since traveled through forty countries, calling Puerto Vallarta, Mexico City, Paris, Delhi, and Chennai home before finally settling in Bangalore, her husband’s hometown, in 2009.

 Laura has worked in communications for over a decade and has a Masters in Publishing under her belt.
 She now runs a publishing consultancy with her husband between Bangalore, India and Vancouver, Canada.